-Example: Ted Curtis is out sick; ShopVue records a “sick” absence of eight hours in duration.
+Example: Ted Curtis is out sick.
+ShopVue records a “sick” absence of eight hours.

 |absence credit pool|

-A system for tracking multiple absence types in which the allowed amount of one absence type depends on the usage of another absence type.
+A system for tracking multiple absence types where the allowed amount of one absence type depends on the usage of another absence type.

-Example: Employee can take up to 15 days vacation per year, of which no more than three days can be unplanned vacation.
-Employee receives 120 hours (15 days) credit of absence code V. Actual absences are tracked as codes V (vacation) and UV (Unplanned Vacation).
-Both absence type codes deplete the one pool of 120 hours, so an operator who has taken two days UV can only take 13 days V.
+Example: Employees can take up to 15 days of vacation per year, of which no more than three days can be unplanned vacation.
+Employee A receives 120 hours (15 days) credit of absence code V. Actual absences are tracked as codes V (vacation) and UV (unplanned vacation).
+Both absence type codes deplete the single pool of 120 hours, so an operator who has taken two days of unplanned vacation can only take 13 days of vacation.

-A workflow enabling an employee to ask a supervisor for time off electronically using the ShopVue Console.
-The supervisor receives the time-off inquiry, reviews other factors (such as other employees taking vacation at that time) and chooses to allow or deny the request.
+A workflow that lets an employee ask a supervisor for time off electronically via the ShopVue Console.
+The supervisor receives the time-off request, reviews other factors (such as other employees taking vacation at that time), and chooses to approve or deny the request.
 ShopVue records an audit trail of the entire procedure.

 See also self-service.